linhoi/gofinger/README.md

 It is under development.

 ## Introduce
 The amid of device fingerprint is device identify.
-There are many ways to get device fingerprint ,and my focus is to use the message spread in the network .
-Many delicious information are spread with the TCP/IP network,if you can find them, it may be great help to get a fingerprint.
-In my case, I will use the DHCP and HTTP packet to gain fingerprint.
+There are many ways to get device fingerprint .
+My focus is to use the message spread in the network .
+Some useful information are spread with the TCP/IP network.
+It may be great help to get a fingerprint if you can find them.
+In my case, I  use the DHCP and HTTP packet to generate fingerprint.

 # Requirement
 Build gofinger requires libpcap-dev and cgo enabled.